University of Bristol

 The Role Circadian Clock and Light in the Regulation of Ocular Physiology and Health.

-Circadian rhythms are fluctuations in biological process that occur on a daily basis.
+Circadian rhythms are fluctuations in biological processes that occur on a daily basis.
 These rhythms provide a selective advantage to organisms by allowing them to anticipate regular changes in their environment that occur as the day progresses.
 The daily, solar cycle of light and darkness is generally considered to be the most powerful entrainment stimulus.
 The retina is a remarkably rhythmic tissue, with many cellular, biochemical, and physiological processes expressed in a circadian fashion.
 It is generally accepted that these retinal circadian rhythms allow the organism to anticipate and cope with the more than 1 million-fold change in light intensity from night to day and to optimize visual function for each intensity.
-The functioning and the role of the retinal circadian clock in mediating retinal physiology is the focus of the research in my laboratory.
+The functioning and the role of the retinal circadian system in regulating retinal physiology in health and disease state is the focus of the research in my laboratory.

 - Hiragaki S, Baba K, Coulson E, Kunst S, Spessert R, Tosini G. Melatonin signaling modulates clock genes expression in the mouse retina.
 PLoS One.
 2014 Sep 9;9(9):e106819. doi: 10.1371/journal.pone.0106819. eCollection 2014.
 PMID: 25203735